-We recommend that you use a new USB HDD or format your old USB HDD to do the Time Machine backup for the first time.
+NETGEAR recommends that you use a new USB HDD or format your old USB HDD to do the Time Machine backup for the first time.
 Use a blank partition to prevent some issues during backup using Time Machine.
-The modem router supports GUID or MBR partitions.
+The router supports GUID or MBR partitions.